 As in the AP-DRGs, the APR DRG newborn MDC was initially defined to include all neonates, with age 0-28 days at time of admission.
 For version 20.0 APR DRGs, the age definition for MDC 15 was redefined and narrowed to be more consistent with its title, "Newborns & Other Neonates with Conditions Originating in the Perinatal Period."
-MDC 15 is now defined to include patients age 0-7 days and a subset of patients age 8-14 days who are low birthweight patients and may still have perinatal complications during this time period necessitating transfer to another hospital.
+MDC 15 was defined to include patients age 0-7 days and a subset of patients age 8-14 days who are low birthweight patients and may still have perinatal complications during this time period necessitating transfer to another hospital.
+For version 31.0 additional criteria were added to include patients age 15-28 days who have specific perinatal complications.
 This removes from MDC 15 virtually all readmissions to the hospital for community acquired infections and other problems that occur after the first week of life.
-The new age definition for MDC 15 increases the clinical similarity of MDC 15 patients, better aligns MDC 15 patients with the organization of patient care units and physician specialties, allows for the elimination of certain low volume APR DRGs in MDC 15, and places the older neonatal patients (8-28 days) in other MDCs where they can be assigned to more disease specific APR DRGs.
+The new age definition for MDC 15 increases the clinical similarity of MDC 15 patients, better aligns MDC 15 patients with the organization of patient care units and physician specialties, allows for the elimination of certain low volume APR DRGs in MDC 15, and places the older neonatal patients (8-28 days) without perinatal complications in other MDCs where they can be assigned to more disease specific APR DRGs.